jan1na/Bleeding-Detecting-on-Capsule-Endoscopy/README.md

 - 16
 ### Augmentation
 Tried to overcome the class imbalance by augmenting the bleeding class.
 However, the performance was not improved.
-But if you want to try, you can enable it in using the BleedingDataset with the parameter `apply_augmentation=True`.
+But if you want to try, you can enable it by setting the hyperparameter APPLY_AUGMENTATION to True.
-That is not all.
-To use it in the training script model_finetuning.py, you need to uncomment the lines marked with `if augmentation used`.
-First is at the bleeding_weight definition.
-After that you need to uncomment `full_dataset.enable_augmentation()` and `full_dataset.disable_augmentation()` in the training loop in front of the training and  validation phase.
-And finally in front of the test phase in the testing space.

 #### Unresolvable Issue
 The validation and test set also has `AUGMENT_TIMES` times images, but the augmentation is disabled for those images.